johnportiz14/johnportiz14.github.io/_talks/seminars/2017-improvingEstimates-sciCafe.md

 collection: talks
 type: "Seminar"
 permalink: /talks/2017-improvingEstimates-sciCafe
-venue: "EES-16 Science Café Series"
 date: 2017-11-30
+#location: "City, State"
+#venue: "Name of Conference/Meeting"
+#section: "specific section of the conference/meeting"
+location: "Los Alamos, NM"
-location: "Los Alamos National Laboratory"
+venue: "Los Alamos National Laboratory"
+section: "EES-16 Science Café Series"

 ---

 <!-- This is a description of your conference proceedings talk, note the different field in type.
 You can put anything in this field. -->